RCLDevelopers/Modern-Calculator/README.md

 <br>

-## 🔧 Cloning to Visual Studio

-Visual Studio solution file can be found [here.](https://github.com/Abhijith14/ModernCalculatorVB/tree/master/Project/Modern%20Calculator)

 ### Deployment

-After clonning [this repo](https://github.com/Abhijith14/ModernCalculatorVB.git), run Form1.
+After clonning [this repo](https://github.com/RCLDevelopers/), run Form1.
 Find the code in Form1.vb and Design in Form1.vb (Design).

 ### Built With